-Previous to the commencement of this investigation there were some differences of their understanding in how to deal with and report ASB.
+Previous to the commencement of this investigation there were some differences in Member understanding of how to deal with and report ASB.
 The two principle ways working group Members have dealt with ASB were by either reporting to the ASBU or directly to the Police.
 Some of the working group were also aware that ASB could be reported directly to RSLs should the ASB complainant be one of their tenants.